uixbuilder/terraform-exercises/README.md

    ```bash
    docker compose up -d
    ```
-2. Watch log files under `file-logger-logs/app.log`.
+2. Watch log files under `file-logger-logs/app-a.log` and `file-logger-logs/app-b.log`.
-3. View filtered logs under `fluentd-filtered-logs/errors`.
+3. View merged filtered logs under `fluentd-filtered-logs/merged.log`.

 #### Notes

-- Only `ERROR` events are collected by Fluentd into the filtered logs.
+- Only ERROR events from namespaces matching `fnlgr-*` and INFO events from the namespace `statsvc-env5` are collected by Fluentd into the merged filtered logs.
 - This setup is for demonstration purposes and can be extended for more complex log filtering and processing.

 ### exercise02